4paradigm/OpenMLDB/docs/en/deploy/install_deploy.md

 ### Deploy TabletServer

-Note that at least two TabletServer need to be deployed, otherwise errors may occur.
+Note that at least two TabletServers need to be deployed, otherwise errors may occur.

 **1. Download the OpenMLDB deployment package**